 1988 – 2004

 After Ken’s passing in 1988, Harriet Stanaback took over a growing and changing company.
-Harriet began working for Conical Tool in 1962, hired as an office secretary, Harriet worked her way into Ken’s respect and trust.
+Harriet began working for Global & Conical Cutting Tools in 1962, hired as an office secretary, Harriet worked her way into Ken’s respect and trust.
 By asking Ken frequent questions, Harriet learned many of the intricacies of how the business ran and just as importantly, how end mills were produced.
 Her thoroughness was an excellent quality to have around.
 It didn’t take long before her creativity began to show.
 Harriet conceived a way to more accurately track the progression of tooling through the shop and get a more accurate idea of what the tools actually cost to produce.
-All of her twenty-six years of earlier experience and knowledge propelled Harriet for the ultimate challenge she would face, running Conical Tool alone after Ken’s passing.
+All of her twenty-six years of earlier experience and knowledge propelled Harriet for the ultimate challenge she would face, running Global & Conical alone after Ken’s passing.
 She handled it with the maturity and confidence learned from years before.
 Drawing on what she gleaned from Ken and her own determined attitude, Harriet already had the necessary tools to take the torch.

 The CNC carbide end mill revolution that Ken began had to be accelerated even quicker than before.
 The end mill tooling industry was changing so rapidly, Harriet decided to swing the focus of the company to more progressive machines like the ANCA tooling centers and the Tru Tech production grinders.
-Although difficult, fazing out some of Ken’s early tapered end mill machinery was necessary if room for the newer CNC machines needed to make carbide end mills was to be made.
+Although difficult, phasing out some of Ken’s early tapered end mill machinery was necessary if room for the newer CNC machines needed to make carbide end mills was to be made.
 These types of decisions had to be made regardless of emotional value.
-The new machines kept Conical competitive through all the difficult economic times of the 1990’s and into the 21st century.
-These types of decisions would save numerous jobs, and keep Conical in the forefront of a very competitive carbide tooling market.
-After fifteen years in charge, Harriet knew down deep that new blood was necessary to keep Conical on the right path.
+The new machines kept Global & Conical competitive through all the difficult economic times of the 1990’s and into the 21st century.
+These types of decisions would save numerous jobs, and keep Global & Conical in the forefront of a very competitive carbide tooling market.
+After fifteen years in charge, Harriet knew down deep that new blood was necessary to keep Global & Conical on the right path.
 Nobody but Harriet would have been able to accomplish the tasks that had to be contended with.
 She did it the best way she thought possible with no regrets.

 DAVID MELINN & DENNIS AVERY – CEO & PRESIDENT